confluentinc/ksql/design-proposals/klip-42-schema-migrations-tool.md

   ksql-migrations [options] commands

 Commands
   new <project-path>  Creates a new migrations project, directory structure and config file.

-  initialize [-v <version> -d <description>]
+  initialize

                  Initializes the schema metadata (stream and table).

-                 It also initializes the current schema (of the ksqlDB cluster) to the specified <version> and <description>.

   create [-v <version>] <desc>